Welcome, my name is Sam and I am a skilled software developer and UX designer. I am passionate about computers and technology.

 I love working to solve difficult problems.
-I have extensive experience in developing web applications both for consumers and for the enterprise.
+I have extensive experience in developing web and mobile applications both for consumers and for the enterprise.

 I have a passion for making software that is not only well designed and maintainable for developers, but also fun and easy to use for users.